bubebyte/ansible_role_remi_php74/README.md

 # remi_php74

 ## Description
-Ansible role to install and configure php74 from remi repository.
+Ansible role to install and configure php74 from remi repository on CentOS 8 or CentOS Stream 8.

 ## Example Playbook
 ```YAML